olastor/age-plugin-fido2-hmac/README.md

 - your authenticator **may not support** all algorithms,
 - the length of recipient/identity strings **can increase dramatically** by using a different algorithm.

-The default is "es256", which should provide the smallest recipient/identity strings.
+The default (in most cases) is "es256", which should provide the smallest recipient/identity strings.